IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

      - The last part of the SQL query `usertypeid='employee'` is ambiguous as the DB won't know which `usertypeid` column to reference.
      - The correct SQL query would have `u.usertypeid='employee'` so that the DB knows that its part of the USERS (aliased as `u` in the query) table.

      **NOTE**: AI-generated content may vary and may not always provide consistent answers.
-Your response may be different than what I got.<br>
+Your results may vary.<br>

 6. Re-iterating some of the points we learned in this lab: